xlnfinance/xln/README.md

 # Intro

-Fairlayer is a billion+ transaction per second payment network secured with blockchain.
+Fairlayer is a two-layered blockchain capable of processing billion+ transaction per second.
 It implements the idea of Extended Lightning Network [XLN](https://medium.com/fairlayer/xln-extended-lightning-network-80fa7acf80f3).

-It is **very easy to be a full node** because it processes few publicly broadcasted onchain transactions (insurance rebalances, disputes etc).
+Our goal is to keep it easy to be a full node on any laptop, no matter how many payments happen on the second layer.
+The node processes few publicly broadcasted onchain transactions (insurance rebalances, disputes etc).
 All the payments happen instantly offchain and can be enforced in onchain "court" when needed.

 # Installation